 There has been limited critical review and development of Human Resource Development (HRD) theory in the past two decades.
 In particular, since the inception of the term HRD (attributed to Leonard Nadler in the early 1980s) there has been a dichotomous approach developed to HRD - on one side of the Atlantic the British have pursued a learning and development paradigm which focused on enhanced training and development genre's (Garavan, Heraty and Barnicle 1999).
 On the other side of the Atlantic, the Americans pursued a performance outcomes paradigm which focused on developing individuals to enhance organisational performance outcomes (Swanson and Holton 2002).
-Much of the American approach emerged through organisational development theory and there has been an emphasis on coaching, mentoring and leadership development (DeSimone, Werner & Harris 2002).
+Much of the American approach emerged through organisational development (DeSimone, Werner & Harris 2002).
 The dichotomous approach to HRD was further obscured by the evolution of Strategic HRM and Strategic HRD (Walton, 1999) and attempts to clarify the space that HRD occupies in the overall conundrum of 'what is HRM?'
 (Stewart & McGoldrick 1996; Sofo 1999).

 It is our contention that it is change, and especially the rate at which change occurs, that largely influences the HRD hybrid that any organisation adopts.
+It is also our contention that 'HRD is a combination of structured and unstructured learning and performance based activities which develop individual and organisational competency, capability and capacity to cope with and successfully manage change.'
 This paper will systematically consider the professional discussions in a number of countries to trace HRD through four key phases: the 'duet', the 'trio', the 'quartet' and concluding with the 'orchestra' - a notion that the future of HRD now lies squarely in the need for the profession to embrace fully the inextricably interrelated paradigms of movement, change, dynamism, harmony and unity.